Kiss My Ass, I’m Going Dancing

 my husband says arguing with me is like watching storm waves

-crash into a granite coastline in that the waves never stop coming
+crash into granite in that the waves never stop coming

-and the rocks never give, it’s all fascinatingly furious and natural
+and the rock never gives, it’s all fascinatingly furious and natural

-and latched his bedroom door just as his blue eyes flared.
+then latching shut his bedroom door just as his blue eyes flashed,

 anyway, it was him that chased this big salt and he can’t pretend